jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 ## Timeline Tools

-- **Sequence or Box Move Tool** Moves all clips contained in selected range or as defined by box selection as one group from multiple track.
+- **Sequence or Box Move Tool** Moves all clips contained in selected range or as defined by box selection as one group from multiple tracks.
 This will be the only multitrack edit tool available in Flowblade.
 - **Ripple mode for trim tool** Moves all clips and compositors after trim point as long as no overwrites happen.
 This is *mode* for Trim tool and is to be toggled on and off.

 ## Animation